 In Vitro Fertilization (IVF) in Atlanta

-In Vitro Fertilization (IVF) is the fertilization of an egg by sperm outside the body.
+In Vitro Fertilization (IVF) is the fertilization of an egg by a sperm outside the body.
 Once fertilization has occurred and normal embryo development is confirmed, it is transferred to the uterus.
-If implantation occurs, the remaining development of the embryo occurs naturally within the mother.
+After implantation occurs, the remaining development of the embryo occurs naturally within the mother.

-Atlanta Center for Reproductive Medicine (ACRM) employs state-of-the-art techniques for sperm preparation, ovarian follicle stimulation, egg retrieval, cryopreservation (freezing), micromanipulation procedures including intracytoplasmic sperm injection (ICSI) and preimplantation genetic diagnosis.
+Atlanta Center for Reproductive Medicine (ACRM) employs state-of-the-art techniques for sperm preparation, ovarian stimulation, egg retrieval, cryopreservation (freezing), micromanipulation procedures including intracytoplasmic sperm injection (ICSI) and preimplantation genetic screening and diagnosis.

 IVF therapy may be appropriate for those who are infertile due to one or more of these problems: